Information for Indian Students

 With a growing Indian population, Pittsburgh is a popular city for Indian immigrants who choose to live in the United States.
-Pittsburgh is home to various temples including the largest Indian temple in the region, including Sri Venkataswara and also the Hindu Jain Temple.
-Within the city of Pittsburgh, there are many opportunities to build relationships, both business and personal, through numerous organizations.
-For instance, The Indus Entrepreneurs facilitates business development in Pittsburgh through networking, education and business events.
-It is an ideal place to meet international business people and scientists.
+Pittsburgh is home to various temples including the largest Indian temples in the region, including Sri Venkataswara and also the Hindu Jain Temple.
+Within the city of Pittsburgh, there are many opportunities to build relationships, both business and personal, through numerous organizations such as the Indus Entrepreneurs which facilitates business development in Pittsburgh through networking, education and business events.
+It is an ideal place to meet international businesspeople and scientists.

 DISHA (Duquesne Indian Student Association) is an active student organization at Duquesne University that plans cultural events for the Indian population and those interested in Indian culture.
 Duquesne also boasts faculty from India that are internationally acclaimed for their expertise, research and scholarship in a wide range of fields.

 As an Indian citizen applying to Duquesne, please note the following: